kevinolega/callcentertrainingtips/_posts/2019-04-24-cc-definition.md

 For some entrepreneurs it’s a business opportunity.

-**But that’s not who I wrote this blog for.**
+**But that’s not who I wrote this website for.**

 You just retired from your work voluntarily or involuntarily and you’re bored with staying at home and looking for a source of income a call center maybe for you.

 You’re a fresh graduate, looking to earn some money for yourself or to start a business later on.

 Maybe you feel it's a bad way to invest your time to take a job that pays below minimum wage.

 You’re a new graduate and you can’t find a job in the field of study you took up in college.